Clinical Trials Watch

 About Alzheimer Europe’s Clinical Trials Watch

 The purpose of the Clinical Trials Watch is to provide accessible and up-to-date information on clinical trials (i.e. studies) that are investigating drugs for Alzheimer’s disease and/or dementia.
 We hope that this information is useful to affected people, their families, carers and anyone with an interest in dementia research.
 The Clinical Trials Watch is not an exhaustive resource of information.
 It contains information about clinical trials that are:

 - Currently recruiting participants

-- Conducted in at least two European countries
+- Conducted at least in one European country

 - In phase III (in these trials the drug / treatment is tested in large groups of people, involving from several hundred to several thousand participants.
 These trials are conducted to provide stronger evidence of the effectiveness and safety of the new drug / treatment.

 From April 2017, we are developing an additional database entitled “ongoing studies but not recruiting participants”.
 This section includes active studies, participants are receiving an intervention or being examined but new potential participants are not currently being recruited.